MELISSA BLOCK, HOST:

 BLOCK: Why don't you give us a sense of the scale and the scope of the hacking that you've traced to a group that you call Advanced Persistent Threat One?

-So, I almost feel like we're a long line of security companies that is blaming China.
-But what makes this report different is this is the first five we're trying to elevate it to it's not just someone in China, this is right under the noses of the government or it is the government themselves.
+So, I almost feel like we're a long line of security companies that has blamed China.
+But what makes this report different is this is the first time we're trying to elevate it to it's not just someone in China, this is right under the noses of the government or it is the government themselves.

 BLOCK: We mentioned some of the industries that were targeted and presumably a number of these are your own clients.
 What information exactly were the hackers stealing?
 What kinds of stuff are they after?

-In conjunction with that, we learned about a unit that had existed in Shanghai, where they were recruiting people that spoke English and understood what we call Computer Network Operations were attacking.
+In conjunction with that, we learned about a unit that existed in Shanghai, where they were recruiting people that spoke English and understood what we call Computer Network Operations, or attacking.
 And it was a unique requirement.
 And their location was right in the same location where the technical evidence was bringing us.

 So if you look at the scale of the operations, the mission of the unit, and what we actually witnessed and just where it's coming from, it all overlaps.